ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-02-Investigating-Firefox-Part-2.md

 ```

 However, with Sentry, more infomation could be collected, although there is no evidence to suggest this is ongoing.
+The extension author claims that this data is only used for preformce upgrades.

 ```
 lC({